 Treasury Wine Estates to sell French wine brand in Asia

-Treasury Wine Estates (TWE) is set to sell French wine brand Maison de Grand Esprit across North Asia to capture growth opportunities in the rapidly expanding market.
+Treasury Wine Estates (TWE) is set to sell French wine brand Maison de Grand Esprit in Asia.

 The Australian reported that TWE will start selling its three-tiers of luxury French wines in China, Japan, and southeast Asia in November.

-The firm believes that a flexible sourcing model and marketing approach behind Maison de Grand Esprit will offer greater accessibility of the premium wine from France to Asian consumers.
+The firm believes that its flexible sourcing model and marketing approach will offer greater accessibility of the premium wine from France to consumers in Asia.

 TWE's chief executive officer (CEO) Michael Clarke said: “French wine is one of the most sought after country-of-origin wines across North Asia, as consumers see this category as a benchmark for quality.

 “We have created Maison de Grand Esprit as a brand built from multiple regions within the one country, but importantly, the wine is produced to a consistent quality standard, as opposed to various regional winemaking standards.